OpenEvalProject/evals/manuscripts/elife-100988/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/100988/elife-100988-fig8-v1.jpg)

-**Figure 8.:** N-oxide (CNO) on Cued-Triggered Turning Task (CTTT) performance.(a) Following initial handling and screening to identify the rat’s phenotype (17 goal trackers [GTs], 8 females; 12 sign-trackers [STs], 6 females; Figure 2), rats were infused with either a Cre-dependent inhibitory DREADD or the empty control vector (both expressing mCherry; b) into the lower layers of the prelimbic cortex, and a retrogradely transported, Cre-expressing plasmid into the dorsomedial striatum (DMS) (expressing eGFP).
+**Figure 8.:** (a) Following initial handling and screening to identify the rat’s phenotype (17 goal trackers [GTs], 8 females; 12 sign-trackers [STs], 6 females; Figure 2), rats were infused with either a Cre-dependent inhibitory DREADD or the empty control vector (both expressing mCherry; b) into the lower layers of the prelimbic cortex, and a retrogradely transported, Cre-expressing plasmid into the dorsomedial striatum (DMS) (expressing eGFP).
 These rats continued to undergo CTTT performance training, followed either by (c) a test of the effects of vehicle or CNO on CTTT performance (the blue syringes symbolizing CNO administration) or by (d) implantation of an microelectrode array for the measurement of glutamate concentrations in the DMS and following vehicle or CNO administration.
 Following recovery from that surgery, the effects of CNO and vehicle on performance and performance-associated glutamate concentrations were assessed.
 In GTs, administration of CNO significantly reduced the relative number of cued turns (e), but not cued stops (f; e and f show individual data, mean and 95% CI; post hoc multiple comparisons: ***: p < 0.001, Tukey’s Honest Significant Difference test).
 CNO had no effects on cued turns or stops in rats expressing an empty control vector (see Results).
 In GTs, CNO administration attenuated cue-locked maximum peak glutamate concentrations during (residual) cued turns (g) and decreased the number of traces with just one glutamate peak during the cue period while increasing the frequency of two peaks during this period (h).
 Following the administration of CNO, residual turns took significantly more time to be initiated in GTs when compared with vehicle-treated GTs and CNO-treated STs (i).
 When followed by failures to turn, or misses, turn cue-locked maximum peak concentrations were not affected in GTs but reduced in STs (significant interaction between the effects of phenotype and CNO; j).
 Maximum peak glutamate concentrations locked to reward delivery again were higher in STs than in GTs, and CNO reduced these concentrations in both phenotypes (main effect of CNO, no interaction k); (multiple comparisons: **, ***: p < 0.01, 0.001).

-## CNO-induced inhibition of prelimbic–DMS projections disrupts cued turns in GTs
+#### CNO-induced inhibition of prelimbic–DMS projections disrupts cued turns in GTs

 On the first of 4 days of testing of the effects of CNO or vehicle, and when the vehicle for CNO was administered, the number of turns/turn cue trials and the number of stops/stop cue trials did not differ significantly between animals without (Figure 8c) and with (Figure 8d) implanted MEAs (both t < 0.65, both p > 0.53, at alpha = 0.05/2).
 Thus, for the initial analysis of the effects of CNO on CTTT performance, data from both groups od rats were combined.
 The effects of CNO/vehicle in GTs and STs on cued turns and cued stops were analyzed individually, using the average score from two tests each of the effects of vehicle and CNO, and ANOVA of the effects of phenotype and treatment (vehicle/CNO; repeated measures ANOVA, with alpha = 0.05/2).
 The effects of phenotype and treatment interacted significantly (F(1,20) = 35.99, p < 0.0001, ηp² = 0.64) reflecting that CNO reduced the ratio of turns/turn cue trials in GTs by nearly 50% (for multiple comparisons see Figure 8e).
 This analysis also indicated a main effect of phenotype (F(1,20) = 9.45, p = 0.006) that likewise reflected the greatly suppressed turn rates in GTs treated with CNO while turn rates in STs were unaffected by CNO (M, SEM: GTs: 0.54 ± 0.04 turns/turn cue trials; STs: 0.71 ± 0.04).
 Similarly, the relatively large effect of CNO in GTs accounted for a main effect of treatment (F(1,20) = 37.91, p < 0.0001; vehicle: 0.72 ± 0.03; CNO: 0.53 ± 0.03).
 The post hoc comparison between the turn rates of vehicle-treated GTs and vehicle-treated STs remained insignificant, reflecting that compared to the analysis of baseline performance (Figure 4b), GTs turned relatively less frequently when following additional surgeries to infuse the DREADD construct and implant electrodes (Figure 8e).
 Perhaps the performance of GTs was impacted relatively more severely by these surgeries, consistent with evidence indicating a relatively greater response of the innate immune system of GTs to immune challenges (Carmon et al., 2023).

 To control for potential off-target effects of CNO, the effects of CNO (5.0 mg/kg) and vehicle on the relative number of cued turns were assessed in GTs expressing the empty control vector (n = 5).
 In these rats, CNO did not affect the relative number of cued turns (t(3) = 0.78, p = 0.50; means: vehicle: 0.77 turns/turn cue trials; CNO: 0.73).
 Although there were no effects of CNO on cued turns in DREADD-expressing STs (above), we also tested the effects of CNO in two STs expressing the empty control vector (mean of 2 test sessions per treatment: vehicle: 0.6 and 0.6 cued turns/turn cue trials; CNO: 0.65 and 0.75).
 Therefore, and similar to results from previous studies (see Methods; see also Avila et al., 2020; Lawson et al., 2023), these findings did not suggest off-target effects of CNO, at the dose used, on rodent behavior.

-## Fronto-striatal inhibition attenuates turn cue-locked glutamate peaks in GTs
+#### Fronto-striatal inhibition attenuates turn cue-locked glutamate peaks in GTs

 Guided by the results illustrated in Figures 6 and 7 and using identical peak definitions and extraction methods, the analyses of the effects of fronto-striatal inhibition via CNO-induced DREADD activation on glutamate transients focused on cue-locked maximum peak concentrations and the number of peaks during residual turns.
 LMMs were used to analyze the effects of CNO or vehicle on glutamate transients recorded from GTs and STs expressing the inhibitory hM4Di DREADD or the empty control construct (Figure 8; see also Table 2).